arangodb/docs/3.10/foxx-reference-routers-request.md

 * **baseUrl**: `string`

-  Root-relative base URL of the service, i.e. the prefix `"/_db/"` followed by the value of *database*.
+  Root-relative base URL of the service, i.e. the prefix `"/_db/"` followed by the value of `database`.

 * **body**: `any`

   The processed and validated request body for the current route.
-  If no body has been defined for the current route, the value will be identical to *rawBody*.
+  If no body has been defined for the current route, the value is identical to `rawBody`.

   For details on how request bodies can be processed and validated by Foxx see the [body method of the endpoint object](foxx-reference-routers-endpoints.html#body).